bobbyiliev/introduction-to-git-and-github-ebook/ebook/en/content/998-git-commands-cheat-sheet.md

 ### Fetch changes from remote and merge the current branch with upstream

-If you are working together with a team of developers working on the same project, more often than not you would need to fetch the changes that your colleagues have made in order to have them locally on your PC.
+If you are working together with a team of developers working on the same project, more often than not, you would need to fetch the changes that your colleagues have made in order to have them locally on your PC.

-To do that all you need to do is to use the `git pull` command:
+To do that, all you need to do is to use the `git pull` command:

 ```
 git pull origin branch_name